 Flying Fish Cove has a few restaurants and guesthouse accommodation options, and if you’re looking for a more nature-based stay Swell Lodge is a popular and stunning choice.

-The Christmas Island is your best starting point to plan your upcoming trip.
+The Christmas Island website is your best starting point to plan your upcoming trip.

 * The Australian Government announced plans to re-open the detention centre in 2019, and it was also briefly used as a quarantine facility in February 2020 during the coronavirus pandemic.